Morpheus the Righteous Teacher

-The concept of the righteous person, called the ‘tzaddik,’ (tzah-deek) specifically relates to Yesod.
+Morpheus represents the concept of the “righteous person,” called the ‘tzaddik,’ (tzah-deek), which has a special connection to Yesod.
 Such a person has a great influence on providing the spiritual understanding needed to escape the world of concealment.

 In the case of Morpheus and Neo, the former brings the higher ‘rules of the Matrix’ down to his student.

 The ‘line’ from Malkhut to Yesod is called, “the path of the tzaddik.”
 (See the Bahir commentary, below.)

 Simply stated, without “righteous people” the world would descend into chaos.
 They are the key connection.
 Picture Yesod ‘missing’ in the diagram and Malkhut being isolated, cut off from all the above sources of positive sustenance.